Xtreme Reading

 - Get significant results

-Xtreme Reading professional developers and coaches can support teachers in the classroom setting through classroom observations, model lessons, feedback about effective instruction, student data review, and ongoing support for teachers and students.
+Xtreme Reading professional developers and coaches support teachers in the classroom setting through classroom observations, model lessons, feedback about effective instruction, student data review, and ongoing support for teachers and students.

 Author(s): Jean Schumaker, Donald D. Deshler, Michael Hock, Janis Bulgren